numtide/flake-utils/README.md

 ### `allSystems -> [<system>]`

+The list of all valid systems, overridable via the `systems` flake input.
-A list of all systems defined in nixpkgs.
-For a smaller list see `systems`
+Defaults to the list of all systems defined in Nixpkgs.
+For a smaller list, see `systems`.

 ### `systems -> [<system>]`

+The list of systems chosen for evaluation, overridable via the `systems` flake input.
-The list of systems supported by nixpkgs and built by hydra.
+Defaults to the list of systems supported by Nixpkgs and built by Hydra.
 Useful if you want add additional platforms:

 ```nix